lordhappyface/Sorting/README.md

 ## Comparative Profiling

 Test several different datasets (available in the datasets/ directory).
+This can be done by passing an argument to the `main` method when you run it.
+Where there are `{ }` in the dialog after running the `main` method, you can type "datasetN.data", where "N" is any number 1-6.
+The larger the number, the larger the data set.

+For each data file, record the data printed.
+As you get up in dataset size, you might want to comment out one or more sorting methods due to them taking too long.